 When America passed the Fair Credit Billing Act in 1974, it marked the beginning of consumer protections for credit card holders.
 Four years later, the Electronic Fund Transfer Act of 1978 gave similar protections to holders of debit cards.
 It was then left to the various companies to make the appropriate changes to reflect the legal landscape.

 Since, like Visa, Mastercard is a multinational corporation with its headquarters in the U.S., it needs to make sure that its rules and policies are compliant with American laws and financial regulations.
-In addition, the Mastercard chargeback rules are adapted to comply with the local laws and regulations for many of the world’s countries and jurisdictions for the sake of cardholders, banks, and merchants there.
+In addition, the Mastercard chargeback rules are adapted to comply with the local laws and regulations for many of the world’s countries and jurisdictions for cardholders, banks, and merchants.

 If your chargeback is for a transaction you authorized, it will fall under the cardholder dispute category.
 The Mastercard chargeback guide recognizes no less than thirteen subcategories of cardholder disputes.
 The most common ones include: